What is Africa is known for?

 Lions The Predators

 The “king of the jungle,” lions do not, tend to live in jungles very often.
 Rather, these big majestic cats are the kings and queens of the vast savannahs.
 A real predator, lions have no predators of their own and represent a threat to the vast majority of other creatures they share a habitat with.
 In Africa a Lioness strikes the most impressive figure while hunting.
 Using pack tactics, males and females alike will join not only to hunt small game-like antelope but to collaborate and takedown bigger creatures.
 The larger animals are buffalos and even giraffes.
 Living in pride as considerable as 30 cats, seeing a family of lions roaming the savannah is a sight, unlike any other.
 On my website pictures of wildlife are for sale.
 Discover more of my nature photography of wildlife as fine art.

 Impressive Lion and Lioness are looking after a Lechwee when it is passing them in the Okavango Delta.
 Aren’t lions also one of the most famous African animals?
 Of course, everybody knows these predators.

 One of the more outlandish of the African mammals, giraffes have been part of human history for millennia.
 Some folk tales, including those from East Africa, speculate how the giraffe got such a long neck.
 That is including one story about eating one too many magic herbs.
 Indeed, giraffes spend a great deal of their life eating.
 Those long necks allow them to reach leaves from trees that other animals have no chance of eating.
-Meaning they can linger in solitude for long around patches that other animals have long abandoned.
+Meaning they can linger in solitude around patches that other animals have long abandoned.
 Giraffes aren’t entirely sociable.
 However, when two male giraffes meet, it is often to compete over a female.
 Indeed, these clashes almost resemble fencing or a boxing match.
 With both giraffe bulls looking to land blows using their strong, long necks and horned heads.
 Browse more giraffe images in their natural habitat.